Contact us today to start attracting more patients! 310 879 8003

 Users can integrate Copyleaks AI Detector into other software applications using the tool’s API.

-Educators can access the functionality of Copyleaks AI Detector from their native LMS platform.
-They can use the tool’s plagiarism and AI content detection to verify the students’ submissions.
+Educators can access Copyleaks AI Detector functionality from their native LMS platform.
+They can use the tool’s plagiarism and AI content detection to verify a student’s writing.

-Users can also access AI detection using the Copyleaks single, easy-to-use interface to verify content originality.
+Users can also access AI detection using Copyleaks, a user-friendly interface that verifies content originality.

 In addition, Copyleaks AI Detector is available as a Google Chrome extension, enabling users to verify the originality of the web pages they visit.

-Consequently, you can check posts on your favourite shopping sites and news articles on social media.
+Consequently, you can check posts on your favorite shopping sites and articles by the bloggers you follow.

 The Copyleaks AI Detector works across various languages, including English, Spanish, German, French, and Portuguese.

-We also used Content at Scale AI Detector to collect AI% scores from various articles.
-Our latest data indicates that this tool has similar accuracy to Copyleaks AI Detector.
+We also used BrandWell AI Detector to collect AI% scores from various articles.
+Our latest data indicates that this tool has accuracy similar to that of Copyleaks AI Detector.

-Content At Scale AI Detector provides users with a human content score, indicating whether a text is AI-generated or humanly optimized.
+BrandWell AI Detector gives users a human content score, indicating whether a text is AI content or human writing.

 Like the AI detectors above, the Content At Scale AI Detector can help identify if the content comes from an AI writer, including ChatGPT, GPT-3, and other AI models.